IAmJonoBo/Prometheus/docs/tech-stack.md

 - **Execution**: Defaults to an in-memory adapter.
 Temporal and webhook adapters are available but require external services and credentials supplied via configuration.
-- **Monitoring & governance**: Emits `MonitoringSignal` events and collects metrics in memory unless external collectors are configured.
-The Docker Compose stack now ships Prometheus, Alertmanager, Grafana, Loki, Tempo, the OTel collector, Langfuse, Phoenix, OpenCost, Keycloak, Vault, OpenFGA, OPA, and Flipt; the Python services still do not push telemetry to them by default.
+- **Monitoring & governance**: Emits `MonitoringSignal` events and now boots the Python services with structured JSON logging, OTLP tracing, and Prometheus metrics that point at the bundled collector stack (Prometheus, Alertmanager, Grafana, Loki, Tempo, Langfuse, Phoenix, OpenCost, Keycloak, Vault, OpenFGA, OPA, Flipt).
 Rego policies under `infra/opa/` remain placeholders.
 - **Packaging & DX**: Managed with Poetry and offline packaging scripts under `scripts/` and `prometheus/packaging/`.
 Docker Compose bundles all external dependencies listed above with defaults sourced from `infra/.env`.
 The Next.js and Tauri workspaces only ship baseline lint/test scripts.
 - **Limitations**: LLM orchestration, policy enforcement, production‑grade web flows, and desktop build pipelines remain roadmap items.
-Observability and feature flag integrations are wired only at the infrastructure layer and the Python services still emit in‑memory metrics by default.
-The sections below capture the fuller target state and remain for planning continuity.
+Feature flag integrations are wired only at the infrastructure layer and the sections below capture the fuller target state for planning continuity.

 ---